gasperpodobnik/HanSeg2023Algorithm/README.md

 To test your container, you should run `test.bat` (on Windows) or `test.sh` (on Linux, might require sudo priviledges).
 This will run the test image(s) provided in the test folder through your model.
 ## 6. Generating the bundle for uploading your algorithm <a name="export"></a>

 Finally, you need to run the `export.sh` (Linux) or `export.bat` script to package your docker image.
-This step creates a file with the extension "tar.gz", which you can then upload to grand-challenge to submit your algorithm.
+This step creates a file with the extension ".tar.gz", which you can then upload to grand-challenge to submit your algorithm.

 ## 7. Creating an "Algorithm" on GrandChallenge and submitting your solution to the HaN-Seg 2023 Challenge

 **Note: Submission to grand-challenge.org will open on March 23th.**

+- Before submitting to the challenge, you should first test your docker container locally.
+You can do this by modifiying [test.sh](test.sh) bash script.
+[This](https://grand-challenge.org/documentation/building-and-testing-the-container/) might help you with testing.
 - In order to submit your docker container, you first have to add an **Algorithm** entry for your docker container [here](https://han-seg2023.grand-challenge.org/evaluation/preliminary-test-phase/submissions/create/).
-- After saving, you can add your docker container (or you can also [overwrite your container](https://grand-challenge.org/documentation/exporting-the-container/))
+- After saving, you can add your docker container (or you can also [overwrite your container](https://grand-challenge.org/documentation/exporting-the-container/)).
+Overwriting the container is recommended when submitting a new iteration of same method (e.g. when you fix potential bugs).
-- Please note that it can take a while (several minutes) until the container becomes active (you can refresh the page to see the status)
+- Please note that it can take a while (several minutes) until the container becomes active (you can refresh the page to see the status).
 - You can also try out your algorithm.
-Please note that you will require an image that has the DPI property set in order to use this function.
 You can use on of the train images to test if predictions are as expected.
 - Finally, you can submit your docker container to HaN-Seg 2023 Challenge by clicking on the "Save" button

 ## General remarks